skypjack/entt/docs/md/entity.md

 ```

 A context variable must be both default constructible and movable.
 If the
-supplied type doesn't match that of the variable when using a _name_, the
+supplied type does not match that of the variable when using a _name_, the
 operation fails.<br/>
-For all users who want to use the context but don't want to create elements, the
+For all users who want to use the context but do not want to create elements, the
 `contains` and `find` functions are also available:

 ```cpp